Intel® Active Management Technology: Privacy Statement Last updated: September 2023

 What type of information does Intel AMT store?

 Intel AMT stores information in flash memory on the system motherboard.
-This information includes firmware code, hardware inventory data (for example, memory size, CPU type, hard-disk type), an event log which records platform events (for example, CPU heating up, Fan Failure, BIOS POST message), Intel AMT security events (for example, a warning of Intel AMT password attack event, or System Defense filter tripping), as well as Intel AMT configuration data (for example, network settings, access control lists, and universal unique identifiers (UUIDs), including provisioning data, LAN MAC address, keys, KVM passwords, TLS certificates, and IT configured wireless network profiles).
+This information includes firmware code, hardware inventory data (for example, memory size, CPU type, hard-disk type), an event log which records platform events (for example, CPU heating up, Fan Failure, BIOS POST message), Intel AMT security events (for example, a warning of Intel AMT password attack event, or System Defense filter tripping), as well as Intel AMT configuration data (for example, network settings, access control lists, and universal unique identifiers (UUIDs), including provisioning data, LAN MAC address, keys, Keyboard-Video-Mouse (KVM) passwords, Transport Layer Security (TLS) certificates, and IT configured wireless network profiles).
 All configuration data that is deemed sensitive is stored in an encrypted form on the flash.
 More information regarding UUIDs may be found in the section below.

 How does Intel AMT use UUIDs?
 What functionality do UUIDs enable and not enable on Intel AMT-enabled platforms?